D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - up to 15 h

-This detail was mentioned in one of teh previous answer to a question that had archiving to a SA as its theme.
+This detail was mentioned in one of the previous answer to a question that had archiving to a SA as its theme.

 [Blob rehydration from the archive tier](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview?tabs=azure-portal)